alexjj/Old-alexjj.com/content/blog/where-do-i-live-on-the-web.md

 A good starting point seeing as this is where I am now.
 The sites are exactly as I want, but all my time goes into the configuration.
 Even once it's all setup I still find a lot of friction to get going.
 The CI of netlify means I can just add a post to github and it'll rebuild.
 I have long since forgotten how I setup my current site, and whilst I could add to it, I worry that I'll want to change something.
 Part of me feels like I just need a change to get going again and I can't be bothered to learn another static site.

+*Update* Having posted this blog post to a few sites whilst trialing them, I have to note that using Netlify CMS that I have installed here was pretty easy and painless.
+Maybe it's not so bad after all.
+I like the style and don't think I need much more.
+I could enable the feed and add to micro.blog and see how that goes.
+Or maybe add commeto to this instead of utterances.
+Plus I do like everything being free.
+Editing a post in Github isn't bad either.

 ### Micro.blog

 Recently found this community and I really like the idea of it.
 It adds some social aspect to what has been missing from my site - although given the frequency of posts perhaps this isn't a good gauge.
 I like the apps on my phone for browsing and posting.
 Having used the trial for a little, and getting an extension, I'm not sure I want another time sink to endless browse other people's musings.
 So do I really want a social thing or just a publishing platform - with others commenting to me about my post.